 To delete a CronJob, run the following command:

-When you delete a CronJob, the Kubernetes garbage collector automatically deletes the associated jobs, and no new jobs are started.
+When you delete a CronJob, the Kubernetes garbage collector deletes the associated Jobs and prevents new Jobs from starting.